mjkraus/react-practice/notes.md

 	We can add properties to our component.
 Think of it as adding properties to an element.
 	Properties let us reuse components with different data

+Handling Events 3.4
+	1.53 minutes in.
+The page wont render because there is a cross origin request error Caused by the JSX Transformer library file and the Notes.js file As a security feature chrome tries to block this when we try to load from the local file system You can complie your JSX, run a local server of MAMP, etc, OR run Firefox

+Using State 3.5
+	State is one of the most important react components.